rynokins/enable-core-button-icons/README.md

 ## Installation

 1. Clone this repo into your WordPress plugins directory.
-2. run `pnpm install` to install dependencies.
+2. run `npm install` to install dependencies.
-3. run `pnpm build` to build the plugin.
+3. run `npm build` to build the plugin.
 4. Activate the plugin in your WordPress admin.

 ### To-do